 Travels in 2017

-After several days we boarded a cruise ship for various Greek islands, Athens, and Malta, visiting Mount Etna and Pompei on our way back to Civitaveccia and then on to Rome for a day.
+After several days we boarded a cruise ship for various Greek islands (Crete, Rhodes, Santorini, and Mykonos), Athens, and Malta, visiting Sicily (Mount Etna area), Naples, and Pompeii on our way back to Civitaveccia and on to Rome for a day.

 Travels in 2018